 - UA Senate Discretionary Fund: funds MIT initiatives that, for some reason, are not being funded by UA Finboard

-- Council of Arts Grants: gives grants for arts projects of all kinds, ranging from a few hundred to several thousand dollars.
+- Council for the Arts Grants: gives grants for arts projects of all kinds, ranging from a few hundred to several thousand dollars.
 Accepts applications three times a year

-- Priscilla King Gray Public Service Center LEAP Grants: grants for service projects and philanthropy events that serve communities in the United States.
+- Priscilla King Gray Public Service Center: funding for service projects and philanthropy events that serve communities in the United States.

 - Student Organizations, Leadership and Engagement Office Supplementary Fund: funds event ideas that need some extra support to be successful

 - Weekends@MIT: funds large weekend events with wide campus appeal that have at least one sponsor that is a living group, contact email@example.com